canyon289/canyon289.github.io/dev/content/FriendsCircles.md

 One is that we don't waste computational time finding all the friends of a person we've already searched.
 Additionally it allows the find_friends function to terminate once all the visited friends in a tree have been found.

+##Visualization
+Here's a visualization of the search process.
+You notice that once the algorithm finds a tree it stays on it until there are no more nodes left.

+To make this visualization the algorithm was also reimplemented in javascript which you can find here.
+The visualization is possible due to the awesome d3 javascript library which will get a post of it's own in the future

+###Click to start search
+<div id="vis"> </div>